 Where to Use It: (Formal Scripts)- Wedding Invitations, Gift Cards, Letters.
 (Casual Scripts)- Brochures, Posters, Ads.

 Popular Script Fonts: Allura, Euphoria, Great vibes, Kaushan Script.

 5. Display or Decorative

 As the name suggests, Display typefaces are those which are used for large sized heading as opposed to passages or body texts.
 Display typefaces are known to be eccentric and variable in nature in contrast to the basic, relatively restrained typefaces normally used for body text.
 Display fonts, used in various Logos, are designed to attract and retain attention in the minds of the readers.
 The idea is to stand out, unique and at the same time create an impact.

 Where to Use It: Posters, Headings, Book Covers, Logos

 Want to learn more about typography and product design?
 Join SOAL’s Product Design course today, to build amazing websites & applications.

 School of Accelerated Learning’s Product Design course offers a one of a kind approach to learn product design distinctive from traditional design institutes.
-Instead of spending 3 years in a design institute, you can complete the course in as much as 20 weeks or 30 weeks based on the kind of timelines you choose.
+Instead of spending 3 years in a design institute, you can complete the course in a short span of just 30 weeks!

 Moreover, SOAL also provides an option for zero upfront payment and learners can choose to pay in instalments once they are placed at a company via SOAL’s Lifetime Career Assistance programme.